 HUD regulations) is eligible for emergency transfer if the tenant reasonably believes there is a threat of imminent harm from further violence if they remain in the unit.
 A tenant may be eligible to transfer if a sexual assault occurred on the premises within the preceding 6-month period.
 Emergency transfer requests immediately reviewed & tenant advised of determination.
 If approved, tenant offered a referral to a local agency providing services.
 Based on needs, the agency will assist with accessing housing.
 Programs transfer as quickly as possible to safe TH or PH.
 Tenant may choose to vacate the assisted unit immediately.
 Victim services organizations available to assist tenant with planning.

-2. VT-501 Coordinated Entry System confidentiality protocols include that maintaining the confidentiality of a person’s sensitive information is an important way of gaining the trust of those accessing the Coordinated Entry System and ensuring vulnerable populations are protected from potential harm resulting from the collection and disclosure of sensitive information about their lives.
+2. VT-501 Coordinated Entry System confidentiality protocols understand that maintaining the confidentiality of a person’s sensitive information is an important way of gaining the trust of those accessing the Coordinated Entry System and ensuring vulnerable populations are protected from potential harm resulting from the collection and disclosure of sensitive information about their lives.
 All participating agencies and staff adhere to privacy protocols including:

 •A person may not be denied access to the coordinated entry process on the